 Multimillion-Dollar Shellfish Economy Depends on Research Reserve Data

-By monitoring oxygen, eelgrass health, and other marsh variables, the data system supports shellfish habitat and commercial yields.
+The Takeaway: By monitoring oxygen, eelgrass health, and other marsh variables, the data system supports shellfish habitat and commercial yields.

 U.S. estuaries are the lifeblood of commercial shellfishing.
 Total fish catch in estuaries contributes $4.3 billion annually to the national economy, and estuaries are nurseries to more than 75 percent of all the fish and shellfish harvested.
 Data from the National Estuarine Research Reserve System’s environmental monitoring program keeps shellfish businesses informed about conditions and supports product safety.
 Examples are provided below.